Male vs Female Cat: What Are The Differences?

 Should You Get A Male Or Female Cat?

 Ultimately the choice between getting a male or female cat comes down to personal preference.
 It can take cat parents some trial and error before they realize their preference.
-Some cat parents may not have a preference and prefer to have one of each or to trade off depending on which cat they meet at the shelter that they get along with the best.
+Some cat parents may not have a preference and like to have one of each or to trade off depending on which cat they meet at the shelter that they get along with the best.
 While some differences have been reported between male and female cats, the differences most often come down to the individual cat and their personality rather than their gender.

 American College of Veterinary Surgeons (ACVS).
 Urinary Obstruction in Male Cats.
 Retrieved May 13, 2019.